Thank you for your interest in presenting at the Maine Jung Center!

 We thank you for your proposal submissions and ask for your patience in this process.

-Our Coordinator is part-time, and proposals and programming are only one sliver of her responsibilities.
+Our Coordinator is part-time, and proposals and programming are only one sliver of their responsibilities.
 And while our Program Committee is devoted, they are but a small band of volunteers!